nraecobb/drmellman_copy/2) Program Benefits.md

 The fact that most clients realize that **REST** a.k.a. *Horizontal Time* will allow us to guide you in mapping out your *Cleaning Cycles*™ and can accelerate weight-loss incinerating body fat whether just lying down in the HT position, sleeping or not.
 As clients say, “This Is A Magical Food Moment!”

-Many professional athletes would use exercise extensively, cardiovascularly approximating a 3,500 cal-burn two times daily and eating only one meal or sometimes two meals per day, with some sort of starvation paired with this extreme cardiovascular routines or obsessive cardio in an attempt to manipulate weight to try to meet their contract weight or weight requirements for positions that they play.
+Many professional athletes would use exercise extensively, approximating a 3,500 cal-burn two times daily and eating only one meal or sometimes two meals per day, with some sort of starvation paired with this extreme cardiovascular routines or obsessive cardio in an attempt to manipulate weight to try to meet their contract weight or weight requirements for positions that they play.
 That did not work for them.
 Overworked executives and parents, due to healthcare plan requirements or re-exams, fall into the same ill habits.
 All unhealthy and addictive practices.

 Only when they began this program and ate the correct foods for their systems, feeding their systems the correct foods until satisfied by allowing themselves unlimited portions, were they able to reach their goals and be at the low body fat percentages that they thought were impossible for them to achieve.
 Realizing they lose more weight when they rest and eat the correct foods with the right amount of horizontal time at the right time takes the stress out of exercise and the guilt out of relaxation.
 At the same time being able to reach their goals and enjoy food!